raganwald/raganwald.github.com/_posts/2026-02-15-nuralagus-rex.md

     D7-->F7-->Empty7
 </div>

 It is important to note that a node in a linked list can have many inbound links, but only one outbound link.
-And thus, even though a diagram like the above looks like a "tree" to us, each of the nodes in the diagram looks like a linked list: You start at the node and follow the links to `Empty` without ever interacting with other nodes in the “tree.”
+And thus, even though a graph like the above looks like a "tree" to us, each of the nodes in the graph looks like a linked list: You start at the node and follow the links to `Empty` without ever interacting with other nodes in the “tree.”

 ### cycles in linked lists

-It is possible to wire nodes together in a way that does not match the definition of a well-formed linked list.
-A chain of one or more nodes that links back to its head forms a cycle:
+It is possible create a graph of nodes in a way that does not match the definition of a well-formed linked list.
+For example, a chain of one or more nodes that links back to its head forms a cycle:

 <div class="mermaid">
   graph LR